-“Are you working hard on each exercise?
-Are you using a challenging load and constantly improving your performance?”
+“Are you working hard no each exercise?
+Are you using a challenging load and striving to improve your performance whenever possible?”

 “Yep.
 I don’t know what’s wrong.
 I’ve been following the program as written but my body hasn’t changed at all.”

 We were walking towards the free weight area of the gym to begin our workouts.
 I started my warm-up and she began her first exercise – barbell back squats.